elibroftw/blog.elijahlopez.ca/content/posts/64bit-is-better-than-32bit.md

 ### 4. 64-bit is the Default

 In Visual Studio 2022, the default target architecture is 64-bit.
 It used to be 32-bit.
-Most users run 64-bit systems, so the default compiler or intrepetor you install, like Python, will also be 64-bit in 2021.
+Most users run 64-bit systems, so the default compiler or interpreter you install, like Python, will also be 64-bit in 2021.

 ### 5. Future Proof & 32-bit Compilers